IlliniHyperloopComputing/Pod/BaseStation/README.md

 # How to recieve the data
 Navigate to localhost:8000/podconnect/data to see all data in xml format (open the inspector in your web browser to see the xml field names).
 Navigate to localhost:8000/podconnect/data/latest too see the latest data in xml format.

+# ToDo
+UDP port is not detecting if it is in use.
+Needs to be fixed.